UNC Health Care System

 Nash Health Care, based in Rocky Mount, joined the UNC Health Care system in 2014.
 With 403-beds across five locations, including Nash General Hospital, Nash Day Hospital, the Bryant T. Aldridge Rehabilitation Center, Community Hospital and Coastal Plain Hospital, Nash serves Nash, Edgecombe, Halifax and Wilson counties.

-Wayne Memorial Hospital is a 316-bed community, not-for-profit hospital, which has been serving residents in Wayne County and surrounding areas for 120 years.
+Wayne UNC Healthcare is a 316-bed community, not-for-profit hospital, which has been serving residents in Wayne County and surrounding areas for 120 years.
 With 1,700 employees and more than 150 physicians, our mission is to provide quality healthcare services through the compassionate hands of well-trained staff in a technologically advanced, cost-effective manner.

 UNC Lenoir Health Care